 Installing your certificate

 Installation instructions for a certificate depend on the OS and server software you are running.
 In most cases, you will also need to install a file containing intermediate certificates.
-The mail you receive containing your certificate will also contain instructions on how to get the intermediate certificates for your new cert.
+The mail you receive containing your certificate may also contain instructions on how to get the intermediate certificates for your new cert.
 The directory, /afs/cs/help/downloads/web_publishing/, contains intermediate certificate files for all Comodo certificates that have been issued by SCS Facilities.
-Almost all recently-issued Comodo certificates use the intermediate certs in the file, comodo-rsa-sha2-chain.crt.
+Almost all recently-issued Comodo certificates use the intermediate certs in the file, incommon-with-root-chain.crt.

 Troubleshooting certificate-related problems

 The openssl program provides several commands that are extremely useful when debugging certificate problems.

 - To view the contents of a CSR:

 - To view the contents of a certificate file:

 openssl x509 -noout -text -in FileName